msabramo/cjsonx/README.md

 ### The `__jsonx__` method

 The original `cjson` module has no support for objects which are not built-in Python types.
-(Although I have made a fork of cjson that does exactly that, which you can find [here](https://github.com/petronius/cjson).)

 To ease this problem slightly, `cjsonx` will first attempt to find and call the `__jsonx__` method on any object passed into it (this also allows you to override the default parsing behaviour of builtins).

-The result of that call will be then be encoded.
+This magic method should return a value that is parseable itself (ie, a dict, list, array, date, time, timedelta, datetime, or Decimal object) or a completely parsed string (which also fulfills the first criteria, and will be returned as- is).
+Returning anything else will result in an `EncodeError` exception being thrown.

 ## Installation